 Full Stop, an online journal of literary and cultural criticism established in 2011, invites applications for two Full Stop Editorial Fellows.
 These 3-month long fellowships will invite early-career writers or editors to independently envision, commission, and edit an issue of the Full Stop Quarterly.
 Each separate fellow will receive a budget to commission non-fiction essays and art, as well as guidance from the Full Stop editorial collective on every step of the process.
 The resulting quarterly issues will be released in the Fall and Winter of 2021.

 Full Stop Fellows will each be awarded a stipend of $1,000.
-Full Stop expects fellows to commit to no more than 10-15 hours per week to work on the quarterly during the duration of the fellowship.
+Full Stop expects fellows to commit to no more than 10-15 hours per week to work on the quarterly during the duration of the fellowship (often much less).

 The Full Stop Quarterly was launched in 2015, with the idea of concentrating Full Stop’s critical work through a thematic arc.
 This has included special issues on topics as varied and ill-defined as monsters, the graduate student unionization movement, the act of listening, widening societal fractures, and international poetry.